Page7.22 (5,436)

 --Like altitude and airspeed, you need flashlights

---Know your cockpit blindfolded and practice locating all instruments, switches, breakers and knobs.
+--Know your cockpit blindfolded and practice locating all instruments,

 --Know which way to turn or twist knobs.
 Make large movements of the OBS.